Mary Washington Eagles: Rowing

 The University of Mary Washington Rowing team has garnered recognition.
 The crew team at the University of Mary Washington was created in 2007, where it had initially received varsity status.
 The status of the team as a varsity program was garnished in 2014, where it was demoted to a club sport.
 In the fall of 2015, it was announced that Crew along with the Mary Washington Rugby program would fall under the athletics category.

 Falling under the category of athletics, this allows both men and women team a number of benefits.
 These benefits include; head coaches, access to athletic facilities, access to the varsity weight room, the ability to practice on varsity turf and an efficient budget.
 Discussions have been in the works with the crew teams and athletics about receiving varsity status in the near future.

-Rugby

-In 2014, after seven previous appearances, the women's rugby club won the USA Rugby Women's Collegiate Division II National Championship.
-The university offered scholarships to athletes in the UMW women's rugby program during 2015-2016 academic year.
-Like the crew teams, the rugby programs currently fall under the varsity athletics umbrella as well.

-In May 2018, after going defeated for the entire academic year through conference play and the 2017 USA Rugby Fall Playoffs defeating St Josephs in the final in December 2017.
-The Men's rugby team would go on to beat Dartmouth College 38-30 in the D1AA National Championship game in Fullteron, California with Captain Matthew Gordon receiving MVP honours for the game.